158 Ellison Lane – Pickens, SC

 Me at Lake Oolenoy fishing pier, a 67 acre lake within the park on the Visitors Center side of Hwy.
 11. It has a boat ramp and does allow private boats on it and fishing can be done on either lake.

 On the other side of Hwy.
 11 off of Table Rock State Park Road, the Pinnacle Lake swimming beach had recently closed for the 2014 season when I was there, but one weekend they were having an Outdoor Celebration and I caught these scenes of some of the water fun rentals available here lakeside.
 No private boats are allowed on this 36 acre lake – only watercraft like paddle boats, canoes and kayaks which can be rented here.

 Herpetologist Ben Stegenga was there that day showing off some colorful (and harmless) snakes to the kids.
 The kid in me always enjoys events like this and watching the wonder in the other kids’ eyes.

-As shown on Site Map, there are several cabins, day use, playground and picnic areas, including larger shelters for rent.
+There are several cabins, day use, playground and picnic areas, including larger shelters for rent.